dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - Removed NFR 3 as it was extraneous and not justifiable.
 5. Updated section 4, on February 28.
     - Changed **username** to **sub** (subject) in many places as this is the unique identifier provided by Google Authentication that we are using to identify user data in our data bases.
+6. Updated section 4.1, on March 2.
+    - Removed attendance component as we implemented this component in our frontend
+    - Added checkAttendance() interface to frontend.
+    - Added Notification component as per M3 feedback and per our implementation plans.
+7. Updated section 4.5, on March 2.
+    - Updated dependency diagram to match changes to section 4.1.
+8. Updated section 4.8, on March 2.
+    - Updated description of complexity component and pseudo code to better align with our actual implementation.

 ## 2. Project Description
 Get2Class is a gamified calendar to help students get to class on time.
 The main target audience for this app will be UBC students and professors.
 The main problem we are trying to solve is simplifying the Workday Student calendar as it is unintuitive and difficult to use.
 We will make it easy to set up your calendar using data from Workday.
 It can be difficult, especially for first-year’s, to find your classes using the building acronym on Workday.
 We will provide maps and walking routes.
 Additionally, we want to help motivate students to be punctual and attend their classes.
 Our application aims to solve this by implementing a notification and points system that helps and motivates users to go to classes and provides best routes to reach their next class.